dnpwwo/Domoticz-Google-Plugin/README.md

 In the web UI, navigate to the Hardware page.
 In the hardware dropdown there will be an entry called "Google Devices - Chromecast and Home".

+To send voice notifications enter a Google device name in the 'Voice Device/Group' field in the hardware tab, then use the Domoticz standard Notification capability for individual Domoticz devices.
+Selecting notification target of 'Google_Devices' will cause the notification text to be spoken by the Google device.

 ## Updating

 To update: